Allegheny-Computer-Science-Thesis-2021/course-materials/README.md

 A submission of any two draft chapters of your thesis document.
 Written in a professional and scientific style, these chapters must be formatted in the Department's thesis style. _Note that this style is different from the proposal style; guidelines for this style will be provided along with the thesis chapter assignment issued this semester_.

+### A note on Internal Review Board (IRB) proposals

+Should a project require IRB approval for use of human subjects research, students are responsible for having a first draft of the IRB proposal application completed by `1 November 2021`.
+Students should submit this proposal draft to their First Reader by this date.

 ### Syllabus revision policy

 The faculty of the Department of Computer Science reserve the right to make changes to this syllabus document.
 Should a change occur, changes may be discussed with the members of the course community.
 Minor revisions to wording that do not impact course events or deliverables may be made without notice.